 Registering Multiple Use Cases Under One Campaign

-Each distinct use case — appointment reminders, fundraising, emergency alerts — should be a separate campaign.
+Each distinct use case, whether appointment reminders, fundraising, or emergency alerts, should be a separate campaign.
 Bundling unrelated use cases into one campaign reduces throughput and increases filtering risk.

 Not Renewing Campaign Registration